Spotify’s milestone of 60 million paid subscribers puts it way ahead of Apple, who has 27 million subscribers, and closer to going public.

 With Spotify’s paid subscriber membership increasing at a rapid pace, rumors have been circulating that the company is preparing for a “direct listing,” which Tech Crunch describes as going public without doing an initial public offering (IPO).
 As the publication notes, insiders that aren’t the company will sell shares to the stock market.

-In May, Reuters reported that the streaming service mammoth was valued at a whooping $13 billion and would become the first major company to carry out a direct listing on the New York Stock Exchange.
+In May, Reuters reported that the streaming service mammoth was valued at a whopping $13 billion and would become the first major company to carry out a direct listing on the New York Stock Exchange.
 At the time, the publication said that Spotify could go public later in 2017 or early 2018.
 As reported by Variety, the direct listing on the New York Stock Exchange is planned for the end of 2017.